-ToFu (top of funnel), MoFu (middle of funnel), BoFu (bottom of funnel) is shorthand for a process you’re already well-acquainted with: the buyer’s journey.
+TOFU (top of funnel), MOFU (middle of funnel), BOFU (bottom of funnel) is shorthand for a process you’re already well-acquainted with: the customer journey.
 As your customers move from developing a broad awareness of your products and solutions to making their purchase decision, they have different questions and shift into different mindsets.

 Search behavior changes as people move down the conversion funnel.
 So, if you don’t optimize for each stage, you can’t attracting visitors from the full funnel.
 This results in money left on the table as visitors bounce to a competitor before reaching the next stage – or worse still, never visit in the first place.
 Once you adopt a full-funnel enterprise SEO strategy, though, you’ll attract and retain potential customers at every step, in turn increasing your marketing ROI.

 We can divide the purchase funnel into three stages: Awareness, Consideration, and Decision.
 These stages are interchangeable with TOFU, MOFU, and BOFU, which stand for:

 - BOFU: Bottom of the funnel (decision)

 Although the purchase funnel plays an important role for both B2B and B2C businesses, it’s critically important for businesses that rely on lead capture and lead nurturing.
 This includes many types of B2B companies along with B2C retailers that sell high-end products with long sales cycles.